 “As an artist and avid hiker, I find that my sojourns into nature are converted into allegorical images when I return to my studio.
 Images that reflect the way experiencing nature has embedded itself in my senses and every sinew of my being.
-Thus, both my painting and photography explore the edges of environmental concerns and philosophical longing.
+Thus, both my painting and photography explore the edges of philosophical longing.
 I strive to make them meditative and soulful… modern, yet somehow ancient… universal in expression, yet deeply introspective… with an inner strength that is often wrapped in dreaminess.”

 Lee Musgrave’s art has been featured in solo and group exhibitions nationally and internationally and he has been honored with an Artist Trust / National Endowment for the Arts Fellowship.
 His work is in the Washington Arts Commission, Art In Public Places Collection and the City of Portland (OR), Portable Works Collection as well as in numerous private collections (click Exhibition History & Related Bio for more info).